tomcl/issie/docs/index.markdown

         description: "Step Simulation allows the user to 'step' or cycle through each clock tick, and view the current design sheet's Output and Viewer component information.
 It also allows users to view how the state changes in stateful components such as RAM.",
         title: "Step Simulation"]
     - [image: img/homePage/waveSim.gif,
         description: "Waveform Simulation allows the user to see the values in each selected set of connected wires (net) over time as a waveform.
-The waveform simulator allows users to move waveforms up/down in the list to make the simulation more readable.
-Users may cycle through the simulator using the arrows to directly go to a specific clock cycle.
-Alternatively there is a scrollbar for the Waveform simulator that will automatically lengthen the simulation once the end is reached.
+The waveform simulator uses a drag-and-drop GUI to delete or reorder waveforms, and a separate project explorer window to add them.
+Hovering on a waveform name highlights its component and all connected busses on its design sheet.
+Any design sheet may be viewed or edited and the simulation refreshed to see changes immediately.
 The values in the waveform simulator can be viewed in various formats: binary, hexadecimal, unsigned decimal and signed decimal.
-The Waveform Simulator also features a draggable sidebar to partition screen space dynamically between waveforms and circuit.
+The Waveform Simulator uses a draggable sidebar to partition screen space dynamically between waveforms and circuit.
         <br><br>

         Waveform Simulation also allows for the simulation and contents viewing of memory components such as RAM.",